Your Holiday Survival Guide

 What do friends for a season look like?
 You work together, live in the same neighborhood, have dogs, have “couple” friends with your spouse, or “parent” friends from your children’s school.

 What do friends for a reason look like?
-You’re walking through similar life circumstances (joyful or challenging), learning about yourself or needing help with an obstacle you’re facing.
+You’re walking through similar life circumstances or have common interests.

-But what happens when these things change?
-Sometimes that means we lose friends.
-And while that is a tough reality to face, knowing the purpose of our friendships can bring a lot of peace.
-Then the question becomes, how do we make new friends?
+What happens when circumstances change?
+We may lose friends unless we. commit ourself to maintaining the friendship.
+And while that is a tough reality to face, knowing the purpose of our friendships can bring peace.
+The question becomes, how do we make new friends?

-I know that it feels scary to think about finding friends, especially because it means getting out of your comfort zone.
-But there’s nothing better than having a go to friend who gets you.
-Whether she’s a friend for a reason, season, or a lifetime – she’s probably looking for you right now, too.
+It feels scary to think about finding friends, especially if it means getting out of your comfort zone.
+But there’s nothing better than having a go to friend or a group of friends you get together with or a friend you connect with for certain activities.

 Get comfortable being uncomfortable.
 You are going to have to leave the comfort of your living room.
 You may already know this, but having friends you meet in person or chat with on the phone with is much more rewarding than just “keeping up with” friends on social media.